TimCatana/file-manipulator-hq/README.md

-# Metadata Update Tool
+# File Manipulator Tool

-This is a Node.js application designed to update metadata for various file types including JPG, MP4, PNG, WAV, WebM, and WebP.
-It uses ExifTool for most file types and FFmpeg for video/audio formats, providing a flexible way to embed titles, descriptions, keywords, copyrights, genres, and comments into your files.
+This is a Node.js application designed to automate and simplify tasks concerning files

 ## Prerequisites